Skip to main content

-India's income tax system now operates on two parallel regimes: the new (default) tax regime with lower slab rates but fewer deductions, and the old tax regime with higher rates but a rich set of exemptions and deductions.
-As of FY 2025-26, the new regime is the default — you must actively opt for the old regime at the time of filing.
-Understanding both helps you make the right choice.
+India's income tax system operates on two parallel regimes for FY 2026-27: the new (default) tax regime with significantly revised slabs and a zero-tax threshold of ₹12 lakh, and the old tax regime with higher slab rates but a rich set of deductions.
+The new regime is the default — you must actively opt for the old regime when filing.

-The new regime is the default for individual taxpayers from FY 2023-24 onwards.
+The new regime is the default from FY 2023-24 onwards.
+Budget 2025 revised the slabs significantly:

 Income Range Tax Rate